workleap/wl-r2wc/README.md

 In such cases, consumers will need to manually update the URLs in their applications to point to the new version (/2/index.js and /2/index.css).
 Since breaking changes are involved, this manual update is necessary to ensure compatibility with the new version.

 ## Usage
-**How to consume framework-agnostic widget?**
+**How to consume framework agnostic widget?**

-The framework-agnostic widget can be consumed directly in any HTML page by referencing the deployed CDN files.
-To include the widget in your project, use the following snippet:
+The framework agnostic widget can be consumed directly in any HTML page by referencing the deployed CDN files.
+To include the widgets in your project, use the following snippet:

 ```html
 <link rel="modulepreload" href="https://cdn.workleap.com/movie-widgets/index.js" />